Pradumnasaraf/SocialSlash/README.md

 ## 🚀 Using and deploying the project

 - You can deploy the project on [Vercel](https://vercel.com/) by clicking the button below.
-It will clone the project in your GitHub account and you can deploy it on Vercel.
+It will clone the project in your GitHub account and you can deploy it on Vercel (While deploying, Vercel with ask name for the cloned project).

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FPradumnasaraf%2FSocialSlash)

 - The cloned project will have the default links (of Pradumna Saraf).
 To change the links, update the `config/links.json` file with your links in your cloned repository.
 You can add as many links as you want with custom names.
-The structure of the file is as follows:\
+The structure of the file is as follows:

 ```json
 {